What is a pandemic?

 - Do not share dishes, cups, eating utensils, towels, bedding or other items.
 Wash these items thoroughly with soap and water after use.

-Follow this link for information on caring for someone who needs to be isolated at home during a pandemic, such as the COVID-19 outbreak.
+Follow this link for information on caring for someone who needs to be isolated at home during a pandemic, such as the COVID-19 pandemic.

 If your condition worsens while in isolation, seek prompt medical attention.
-You may leave home, but make sure you call before visiting your doctor or hospital emergency department and that you let them know your travel history.
+You may leave home, but make sure you call before visiting your doctor or hospital emergency department.
+Some doctors, such as GPs, may offer a phone or video appointment instead of an in-person appointment.
+If you have recently travelled, make sure to tell your doctor.

 What is ‘physical distancing’?

-Physical-distancing practices help prevent viruses from spreading.
-Some of these practices you can do yourself; other physical-distancing measures (such as the cancellation of large sporting events) may be enforced by government or private groups and organisations.
+Physical distancing helps prevent viruses from spreading.
+You practise some forms of physical distancing yourself, such as choosing where you stand on the bus.
+Other physical distancing measures (such as the cancellation of large sporting events) may be enforced by government or private groups and organisations.

 - avoiding crowds and mass gatherings where it is hard to stay 1.5m from others

 - avoiding small gatherings in enclosed spaces, such as parties or family celebrations

 - avoiding shaking hands, hugging or kissing